New Releases by Walter Scott

 The Miscellaneous Works of Sir Walter Scott

-The Miscellaneous Works of Sir Walter Scott - Vol. III - Biographies is an unchanged, high-quality reprint of the original edition of 1861.
+The Miscellaneous Works of Sir Walter Scott - Tales of a grandfather.
+VI, History of France is an unchanged, high-quality reprint of the original edition of 1861.
 Hansebooks is editor of the literature on different topic areas such as research and science, travel and expeditions, cooking and nutrition, medicine, and other genres.As a publisher we focus on the preservation of historical literature.Many works of historical writers and scientists are available today as antiques only.
 Hansebooks newly publishes these books and contributes to the preservation of literature which has become rare and historical knowledge for the future.

 The Waverly Novels